Well Sh*t

 I wasn’t put on this floating chaos rock to be silent.

-I was put here to speak.
-To write.
-To be heard — not by everyone, but by the right ones.
+I was put here to speak, to write and to be heard.
+Not by everyone, but by the right ones.

 If it resonates?
 Welcome.